-Brian Clopp is an Entrepreneur and Filmmaker with a Vision to Better the World.
+Brian Clopp is an Entrepreneur with a Vision to Better the World.

-In the film world, Brian co-produced Netflix’s Golden Globe nominee FIRST THEY KILLED MY FATHER (director Angelina Jolie), CHLOE & THEO (starring Dakota Johnson and Mira Sorvino, financed by Sir Richard Branson), and AUDREY (starring Ed Asner).
+In film, Brian co-produced Netflix’s Golden Globe nominee FIRST THEY KILLED MY FATHER (director Angelina Jolie), CHLOE & THEO (starring Dakota Johnson and Mira Sorvino, financed by Sir Richard Branson), and AUDREY (starring Ed Asner).
 He has produced with private equity investors and has a knack for developing successful projects.
 Prior to producing, he ran sessions at Mike Lemon Casting in Philadelphia.

 As an Eagle Scout, Brian’s project instilled a collection drive that continues to this day, raising tens of thousands of winter clothes, hygiene items, and art supplies for the Trenton Area Soup Kitchen.
 It is the main source of warm clothes for Trenton’s homeless.

 Brian is also a member of the prestigious Cap & Skull honor society, where only the top 18 students are selected out of a class of 10,000 based on leadership, merit, and character—inductees include Paul Robeson, Selman Waksman (discovered the first antibiotic that cured tuberculosis), Charles Molnar (invented the first personal computer), senators, Nobel Prize winners, and more.
 He graduated with Highest Honors from Rutgers University in 2005, where he was independently mentored by two of Spielberg’s writers and became Founder of the Screenwriters Community.